-Note: For each window, fill in the required information, then select Next, verify that there is a green checkmark when the task results are presented, and select Close.
+Note: For each window, complete the required information, then select Next, verify that there is a green check mark when the task results are presented, and select Close.
 If there is an error select the Details drop-down arrow and determine the issue.

 - 1. Accept the license agreement. - 2.
-Fill in the system attributes as required.
-Refer to Table 9 on page 46.
-Select Next. - 3.
-At the System License window, leave the values at 0 if you are not using this feature.
-For more information on external virtualization go to www.ibm.com/storage/support/storwize/v7000.
+Complete the system attributes as required.
+Refer to Table 10 on page 46.
+Select Next.

+- 3. At the System License window, leave the values at 0 if you are not using this feature.
+For more information about external virtualization go to www.ibm.com/storage/support/storwize/v7000.
 In the Search support box enter external virtualization. - 4.
 If you want to set up support notifications now, select Configure Support Notifications Now, if not, select Next. - a.
-If you select Configure Support Notifications Now then fill in all the information as prompted, such as Email server IP address, then move to the next window.
+If you select Configure Support Notifications Now then complete all the information as prompted, such as Email server IP address, then move to the next window. - b.

-- b.
 Choose if you want to enable a proxy server from the Configure Support Notifications window, then select Finish. - 5.
 If multiple entries from the Domain Name Service (DNS) are needed, enter one address then hit the + (plus) to add more. - 6.
-Select Edit to indicate how the system should authenticate users.
-Use table Table 12 on page 49 to work through the authentication strategy outlined in the tables. - 7.
+Select Edit to indicate how the system authenticates users.
+Use table 13 on page 50 to work through the authentication strategy outlined in the tables. - 7.
 Review the hardware image and verify that it reflects your configuration.
-Refer to the on screen instructions and take the recommended actions if necessary.
+Refer to the onscreen instructions and take the recommended actions if necessary.